Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/lebesguemeas.md

 \\[m_{\ast}(E) = \sum_{j = 1}^{\infty}3 - \frac{1}{j} - 0\\]
 The strongest thing we can say is that
 \\[m_{\ast}(E) \leq \sum_{j = 1}^{\infty}m_{\ast}(E_j)\\]
-However, there are restrictions that we can apply to sets that allows us to have countable additivity \
+However, there are restrictions that we can apply to sets that allows us to have countable additivity.
+One more thing to note, is that even in contrast to the example I gave above, if I used a countable union of disjoint sets, we still cannot ensure countable additivity on all subsets of \\(\mathbb{R}^d\\) because of some highly pathalogical sets.
+Below are two examples where we have better additivity.\
 \
 **Observation 3:** If \\[E = \bigcup_{j = 1}^{\infty}Q_j\\] Where each \\(Q_j\\) is an almost disjoint cube, then
 \\[m_{\ast}(E) = \sum_{j = 1}^{\infty}\left|Q_j\right|\\] \